eduardoh27/PLUM/README.md

 ## Overview

 Welcome to the repository for Project PLUM, an interdisciplinary initiative developed at Universidad de los Andes, Bogotá, Colombia.
-This project aims to create a low-cost device for the detection of tropical diseases
+This project aims to create a low-cost device for the detection of tropical diseases by analyzing temporal fluorescence imaging data
 <!---, integrating expertise from the fields of Biological Sciences, Physics, Electronics, and Mechanical Engineering. --->